-Mr. Yeo Choon Guan (Yao Junyuan), Ms. Sim Kain Kain and Mr. Siew Chen Yei were appointed as directors of the Company on 8 November 2016.
+Mr. Yeo Choon Guan (Yao Junyuan) and Ms. Sim Kain Kain were appointed as directors of the Company on 8 November 2016.
 Mr. Yeo Choon Guan (Yao Junyuan) was re-designated as the chief executive officer of the Company on 12 July 2017.
-Mr. Siew Chen Yei resigned as executive director of the Company on 6 April 2022.